By Jennifer Junghans

 The organization expanded to inspire and invite creativity in the region, producing works by local creatives and other artists pushing imaginative boundaries, such as Connery.

 “‘Elderflora’ is music with a message,” says Doherty.
 “We think that art and music can help shift the paradigm.
 It can move a needle, right?
-This is the important thing when art can help move the conservation along.
+This is the important thing when art can help move the conversation along.
 We want to be a part of that.”

 At each destination of her tour, Connery partners with an organization or school that is rooted in activism.
 In Sacramento, she’s partnering with The Table at Central United Methodist Church.